belijzajac/belijzajac.github.io/content/post/wisnialang-compiler-project.md

 ![llvm-approach](/post-images/llvm-approach.png)

 This is where LLVM comes in handy.
 LLVM uses an intermediate representation language, which is kind of similar to assembly, but with a few higher level constructs.
-LLVM is good at optimizing this IR language, as well as compiling into different architecture / binary formats.
-So as a language author using LLVM, I'm really writing a transpiler from my language -> LLVM IR, and letting the LLVM compiler do the hard work.
+LLVM is good at optimizing this IR language, as well as compiling into different architecture and binary formats.
+So as a language author using LLVM, I'm really writing a transpiler from my language to LLVM IR, and letting the LLVM compiler do the hard work.

 <center><img src="/post-images/wisnialang-approach.png"></center>
 <br>